Why Foster Care?

-Foster parents have the important role of teaching children what a family looks like.
+Resource Parents have the important role of teaching children what a family looks like.
 Through foster care, they get the individual attention and guidance they need to help them grow and develop according to their age.
 They see what being a parent is supposed to mean so that when they grow up, they don’t have to continue to the cycle.

 Often, foster care provides a safe transition period for the child while the biological family gets their issues resolved so they can be the parents they want to be.
-The foster parents not only support the child, but they support the parents, too.
+The Resource Parents not only support the child, but they support the parents, too.
 They help the parents fulfill their roles and feel less alone in their struggles.
 The biological parents can know their child is safe and being cared for while they focus on getting their lives on track.

 Foster care plays an important role in caring for kids in an already-burdened system.
 It is an essential component of bringing families together and helping kids to grow up and excel in life regardless of their past.